-Ana Glassman is a rising-junior pursuing a major in Biology with a concentration in Mechanisms of Disease, along with two minors: Chemistry and Anthropology.
+Ana Glassman is a senior pursuing a major in Biology with a concentration in Mechanisms of Disease, along with two minors: Chemistry and Anthropology.
 She was adopted from Guatemala and raised in Evanston, just outside of Chicago, IL.
 While in high school, she became captain of the congressional debate team.
 Through debate, she learned about health equity and social determinants of health care and helping access the system became a passion of hers.

 At University of Pennsylvania, she works in Dr. Thaiss’s lab in the Perelman School of Medicine studying how metabolism influences the predisposition for common diseases.
 In addition, Glassman works for the Daily Pennsylvanian as a staff photographer and previously held the title of opinion photo editor during 2021.
 She is pre-med, with the goal of helping all people, especially the underserved, access the health care system

 - Ana Glassman and Dhivya Arasappan: HATRICC-US: Handoffs & Transitions in Critical Care – Understanding Scalability